Real-time Estimators for Scattering Observables: A full account of finite volume errors for quantum simulation

 Despite QCD having been identified as the fundamental theory for the strong nuclear force for over 50 years, its non-perturbative nature has greatly restricted the class of observables that can be directly obtained from the theory.
 Lattice QCD calculations performed on classical computers have helped lift this by providing direct and indirect determinations of low-energy observables, including scattering amplitudes~\cite{Luscher:1985dn, Luscher:1986pf, Luscher:1990ux}.
 The present paradigm for extracting scattering observables via lattice QCD requires rather sophisticated non-perturbative formalisms to map the observables that are directly accessible via lattice QCD, namely finite-Euclidean spacetime correlators, to desired scattering quantities (see Refs.~\cite{Briceno:2017max, Hansen:2019nir,Mai:2021lwb, Bulava:2022ovd} for reviews on this topic).
 The complexity of the derivation and implementation of this formalism quickly grows with the energy of the reactions.
-The cutting edge of these studies involves kinematics where at most three particles can go on-shell (see Refs.~\cite{Dawid:2025zxc, Jackura:2022gib, Hansen:2020otl, Briceno:2024ehy,Mai:2018djl,Mai:2017bge} for recent formal and numerical developments in making this possible).
-In fact, it is known that scattering is a BQP-complete problem~\cite{Jordan:2017lea}, so it is likely that an efficient framework that circumvents this bottleneck will require quantum computers.
-Thus, with the goal of incorporating quantum devices into this program, in this work, we prove that computational frameworks intended to study scattering through real-time correlators are systematically improvable.
-We further display the asymptotic dependence of the error in these computations on the system size.
+The cutting edge of these studies involves kinematics where at most three particles can go on their mass shell~\footnote{which happens when the energy of the system is equal to or greater than the sum of the masses of the three particles}(see Refs.~\cite{Dawid:2025zxc, Jackura:2022gib, Hansen:2020otl, Briceno:2024ehy,Mai:2018djl,Mai:2017bge} for recent formal and numerical developments in making this possible).
+In fact, it is known that scattering is a BQP-complete problem~\cite{Jordan:2017lea}, meaning that the ability to compute scattering amplitudes efficiently is equivalent to being able to simulate a generic quantum computation efficiently.
+Therefore, it is likely that an efficient framework that circumvents this bottleneck will require quantum computers.